 Some things are just better shared with neighbors and friends or in a group.
 Include other people in some of your family's traditions, and you will find yourself reaping the benefits ten-fold.

-Even if you are tight on cash, you can still help your favorite charities by giving of yourself.
+Even if you are tight on cash, you can still help your favorite charities by giving a piece of yourself.
 Donate your time or unused items to a worthwhile Christmas charity effort.
-Consider Toys for Tots, Project Angel Tree or another local charity.
+Consider Toys for Tots, Project Angel Tree, or another local charity.

 Remember that Christmas not only doesn't come from a store - it doesn't come with rules.
-In addition to honoring your fondest memories of Christmases past, you can create new traditions by doing the things you and your family will cherish most, without breaking your budget.
+In addition to honoring your fondest memories of Christmases' past, you can create new traditions by doing the things you and your family will cherish most.